Effective March 2nd, 2022, concurrency pricing is returning to the Travis CI website for 1, 2, and 5 concurrency plans.

 If a user/organization on the same Plan tries to execute a job for

 os: macOSand has no credits available (see your Plans), this build will not execute.
 In order to proceed, an add-on must be purchased, e.g. 25k credits.
-Now the build can be executed, and a pre-defined amount of credits will be charged for each build minute.
+Now the build can be executed, and a pre-defined amount of credits will be charged for each build minute of macOS build job.

 Concurrency based Plan - Summary #